 Each ONEWOOD block comes in 300 mm (Thickness) by 300 mm (Width) by 2500 mm (Length).
-ONEWOOD can also be considered as composite, structural or engineered timber.
+It can be produced up to 5000 mm (Length).
+ONEWOOD can also be considered as engineered timber.
 With each block of ONEWOOD, the possibilities of wood products are immense.

 A standard block of ONEWOOD